-Toowoomba, with a population of over 90,000 people, is Queensland's largest inland city.
+Toowoomba is Queensland's largest inland city.
 It occupies a commanding position atop the western slopes of the Great Dividing Range, 700 metres above sea level.
 As the regional capital for the Darling Downs, Toowoomba has long been a major centre for commerce, industry and education.
 Wealthy pastoralists sent their offspring to one of the many private schools where they mixed with the children of local merchants and professionals.
 With suburban growth, especially since World War II, a stately city centre with lush parklands has had to compete with huge suburban shopping centres.

 By the early 1840s most of the Darling Downs was taken up by pastoral runs.
 Near the intersection of the Eton Vale, Westbrook and Gowrie runs a rudimentary settlement occurred, convenient for passing stockmen.
 Known as The Springs, it included a permanent settler Thomas Alford.
 He named the place Drayton, soon after his arrival in 1842, after the village of Drayton in Somerset, England.
 About six km north-east of Drayton there was a marshland, Drayton Swamp.
 Its almost perennial dampness was an answer to the dry spells that beset Drayton, and in 1852 Alford moved his residence to the swamp area.

 The location had good market garden land, a better track down the Range to Brisbane and more passing traffic.
 Local interests had the area surveyed for farm lots and a township.
 Alford named his residence Toowoomba, based on an Aboriginal expression describing the swamp or a small native melon (not endemic to the area).
 Neither has been verified.